Disclosure:

 However, remember that WordPress posts and pages moved to the trash folder are automatically deleted after 30 days.

-If you need to restore the post/page before this time, you can open the trash folder page and hover your computer mouse on the empty area of the post/page you want to restore.
+If you need to restore a post or page before this time, you can open the trash folder page and hover your mouse over the empty area of the post or page you want to restore.

 It will reveal the setting under the corresponding post.
 Next, click the “Restore” option to revert the post to publish.